 She is also an Independent Director of Security Bank, one of the Philippines’ leading universal banks, and of Kesoram Industries, which is part of the B K Birla Group of Companies in India.
 She also serves on the international advisory boards of several premier international business schools.

 Jikyeong earned her PhD from the University of Minnesota, her master’s degree from Colorado State University, and her bachelor’s degree from Hanyang University, Seoul, Korea.

 María Helena Jaén

-Moshe Zviran is Dean of the Coller School of Management, where he is also a Professor of Information technology.
-He is the incumbent of the Isaac Gilinsky Chair of Entrepreneurship, Technology, Innovation and Management.
-He also serves as the academic director of the Eli Hurvitz Institute for Strategic Management and the Coller Institute of Venture.
+Moshe Zviran is professor of Information Technology and serves as Dean of the Coller School of Management as well as the Chief Entrepreneurship and Innovation Officer of Tel Aviv University.
+He is the incumbent of the Isaac Gilinsky Chair of Entrepreneurship, Technology, Innovation and Management and also serves as the academic director of the Eli Hurvitz Institute for Strategic Management and the Coller Institute of Venture.
 He received his B.Sc. degree in mathematics and computer science and the M.Sc. and Ph.D. degrees in information systems, all from Tel Aviv University, Israel.

-He held academic positions at the Naval Postgraduate School, California, the Claremont Graduate University, California, and Ben-Gurion University, Israel.
-His research interests include entrepreneurship and innovation, information and cyber security and information systems planning and policy.
-Prof. Zviran has published numerous articles in leading academic journals and authored two books in information systems.
+Professor Zviran held academic positions at the Naval Postgraduate School, California, the Claremont Graduate University, California, and Ben-Gurion University, Israel.
+His research interests include management of technology, entrepreneurship and innovation, information and cyber security and information systems strategy.
+He has published numerous articles in leading academic journals and authored two books in information technology.
 He is also a consultant for leading organizations in Israel and serves as a board member in several companies and organizations.